pebble-dev/rebble-help/_topic/setup-ios.md

 Press 'Switch To Rebble'.

-The Pebble iOS app will then open.
+The Pebble app will then open.
 If you get the 'Configuration change' prompt, press 'Change'.

 **Wait at least fifteen seconds** before proceeding to the next step!